NativeScript/docs-v7/docs/core-concepts/navigation.md

 ### Modal pages

-Use the **showModal** method of the page class to show another page as a modal dialog.
+Use the **showModal** method of the `View` class to show another view as a modal dialog.
 You must specify the location of the modal page module.
 You can provide a context and a callback function that will be called when the modal page is closed.
 You can also optionally specify whether to show the modal page in fullscreen or not.
-To close the modal page, you need to subscribe to its `shownModally` event and store a reference to a close callback function provided through the event arguments.
+To close the modal page, you need to subscribe to its `shownModally` event and store a reference to a close callback function provided by the event arguments.
 Call this function when you are ready to close the modal page, optionally passing some results to the master page.
-Here is an example with two pages &mdash; a main page and a login page.
+Here is an example with two pages &mdash; the main page and a login page.
 The main page shows the login page modally; the user enters their username and password and when ready clicks the Login button.
 This closes the modal login page and returns the username/password to the main page which can then log the user in.

 > **TIP:** By design on iPhone, a modal page appears only in fullscreen.